Camp Reynolds: The race riot

 The manner in which many Black soldiers were treated during the early days and months of the Shenango Personnel Replacement Depot (SPRD) operation is a blot the War Department has never been proud of and has always been reluctant to talk about.

 When the SPRD was conceived during the early phase of World War II, military units were strictly segregated.
 At the local depot there were separate barracks, post exchanges, theaters and other facilities for white and Black troops.
 Southern officers and GIs especially did not mix well with the Black soldiers and consequently, the treatment of the African Americans probably was what was considered to be about normal for that period in history.
 There was no civil rights movement at the time, nor were there marches or demonstrations to advance the cause of the minorities.
 Some excesses in the treatment of Black troops during the early days of the camp were evident, however.
 For example, the late Joseph G. Magargee of Greenville, a civilian employee at the camp who later became a Reynolds High School teacher and something of an authority on camp history, once recalled how the first contingent of Black soldiers was not fed at the base but were placed in leg chains and trucked to the nearby Blue Sky Inn for their meals.
 Magargee wrote that according to the Blue Sky owner the Black troops were not permitted to enter the inn when Southern soldiers were inside.
 Under military guard, the Black troops were served their meals outdoors on the parking lot.

 Before he died a few years back Magargee also mentioned that in the camp's early days there was but a single theater for Black troops although they were permitted to occupy the back row seats in a theater for whites.
 The only other entertainment originally afforded the Black troops consisted of card games, pick-up baseball and other diversions of their own making.

-It came as no great surprise, then, that the ill feelings harbored by some Black and white troops alike eventually flared into an ugly race riot that ended up with a deadly exchange of gunfire lasting several hours.
+Ultimately, the ill feelings harbored by some Black and white troops alike eventually flared into a race riot that ended up with a deadly exchange of gunfire lasting several hours.